chinponya/asset_janny/README.md

     --output=[path]
         directory to which files will be downloaded [default: ./assets]

-    --exact-version=[version]
+    --max-version=[version]
-        download assets for a specific version instead of the latest one [default: none] has to conform to the [major].[minor].[patch] format
+        download assets for a specific version (inclusive), instead of the latest one [default: none] has to conform to the [major].[minor].[patch] format

     --min-version=[version]
-        download assets more recent than this version [default: none] has to conform to the [major].[minor].[patch] format
+        download assets more recent than this version (exclusive) [default: none] has to conform to the [major].[minor].[patch] format

     --jobs=[n]